kilgarenone/sametable-website/blog/how-i-built-my-first-saas.md

 - Simplicity & Minimalistic &mdash; Cut having to learn new opinionated syntax and pattern.
 This ruled out 1) Project generators that output complex architecture and layers of boilerplate codes, 2) Using third-party libraries such as 'knex.js' or 'sequelize' ORM.
 - Pay-as-you-need &mdash; I wanted to keep my operating cost proportional to the usage level.
 This ruled out services such as 'one-click-deployment'.

-To be fair though, I got the following things going for me:
+To be fair, I got the following things going for me:

 - I was building a simple SaaS.
 - I was not anxious to scale, dominate, disrupt etc.